Basic navigation in a model-driven app

 Use the app-selector menu to switch between apps.

-Move between entities, records, and work areas
+Move between pages and rows

 - Collapse/expand button: Select this to collapse the navigator to allow more room for the main part of the page.
 If the navigator is already collapsed, select this button to expand it again.

-- Work-area selector: Open this menu to move to another work area.
+Open this menu to move to another work area.
 The current work area is named here.

 Working with list views